Fungibility of Bitcoin

 Characteristics of Money

 First, let's list the characteristics of money, so we can all start on the same page.
 People tend to be more familiar with the functions of money (store of value, medium of exchange and unit of account) but are unfamiliar with the characteristics of an asset that make it well-suited to be money.
-They differ slightly depending on who you ask.
+These characteristics differ slightly depending on who you ask.
 The Federal Reserve says money must be: durable, portable, divisible, uniform, scarce, and widely accepted.
 The Mises Institute says money must be: scarce, durable, divisible, recognizable, homogeneous through space and time, malleable, and beautiful.
 Nick Szabo adds to this "unforgeable costliness" meaning money must be something that is very difficult to create but easy to verify authenticity.

 Fungibility boils down to uniformity between units in a broad sense.
 If you have one unit of a good, you can replace it 1:1 with another unit of that good, each unit is a substitute for another.
 For example, units of No. 2 yellow corn are fungible, they are traded as if they are all the same, despite the fact that some individual bushels might be rotten, the traded units are 1,000 miles away, or not even grown yet.
 Gold itself is fungible, despite the fact that some bars or coins might be fake or of different qualities.